Court judgments

 There are two types of court judgment:

-1. Where you lodged a defence and the court decided the matter (a judgment) A defence means that you argued there is a reason you do not owe all or part of the debt; or
+1. Where you lodged a defence and the court decided the matter (a judgment) A defence means you argued there’s a reason you do not owe all or part of the debt; or

 2. You did not lodge a defence and the court decided the matter without you (a default judgment).